bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-2.md

 After identifying the root cause, it's vital to meet with everyone involved in the incident.
 This includes the person on-call, everyone who assisted, the manager, and any subject matter experts.
 We often include one or two unrelated people to provide an outsider's perspective and learning opportunity.

 While an asynchronous document review is an option, getting people "in the room" often stimulates more dynamic discussions that help isolate the necessary countermeasures.
-We prefer to spend the first 15-20 minutes reading and commenting on the document together (we typically use a collaborative tool like Google Docs), followed by a discussion and walk-through of open questions.
-Despite seeming odd to read something as a group, it allows for focused reading in an otherwise busy workday.
+We prefer to spend the first 15-20 minutes reading and commenting on the document together (typically using a collaborative tool like Google Docs), followed by a discussion and walk-through of open questions.
+It might seem odd to read something as a group, but it allows for focused reading in an otherwise busy workday.
 Everyone is in the room with a single task and agenda.
-From there, everyone agrees on the action items and the way forward.
+From there, everyone agrees on the action items and a path forward.

 ## Formulating Action Items